noahehall/theBookOfNoah/0current/languages/scala/sbt.md

 ### terms

+- hybrid flow-based programming: aka dependency-oriented programming
+  - de-duplication: a task is executed only once even when it is depended by multiple tasks
+  - parallel processing: Using the task graph, the task engine can schedule mutually non-dependent tasks in parallel
 - project: an sbt project is a directory with atleast two files: `root/build.sbt` and `root/project/build.properties`
 - subproject: each project defines subprojects, generally a root subproject and potentially 1/more subprojects
   - a subproject is required to have atleast a name & scalaVersion settings expressions within its `.settings(...)` object